 I liked this (more than the people I was tasting with).
 It is more claret styled than fruit filled.
 Ruby in color, mostly clear and bright.
 The nose has light cherry notes with a touch of smoke.
 On the palate, a nice texture.
 Tart and fresh cherries, slight pie filling.
 Slight tannins.
 Good acidity.
 Nice finish.
 This wine will do better with food.
 Chili would work well.
 Drink over the next few years.

-This is a nice, inexpensive, middle of the road in style, Lodi zinfandel.
-Purple in color, mostly opaque and bright.
-The nose has black cherries, raspberries, slight bramble and spice.
-Medium bodied.
-On the palate, nice black cherry fruit.
-Easy drinking.
-Drinks well on its own and will work great with a burger off the grill.
-Drink over the next couple of years.
+This is one of the consistently better Zinfandels from Lodi.
+Purple in color, ruby at the rim.
+Mostly opaque and bright.
+The nose has cherries and coffee along with a bit of an herbal streak.
+Full bodied.
+On the palate this has light tannins.
+Nice black cherry fruit.
+Maybe a bit of dates.
+A bit of late heat on the finish.
+This drinks well on its own and will work well with a steak or a burger off the grill.
+Drink over the next five to seven years.

 Ruby in color, mostly clear and bright.
 The nose is dusty with sour cherries.
 On the palate, this has a nice texture, but the palate lacks.
 There is a bit of a tomato paste note along with some cough syrup.
 It seems a bit thinner on fruit though there is some cherry quality.
 A bit of menthol/alcohol on the finish.
 Others I drank this with liked it more than I. Drink in the next few years.
 It might work better with some spicy chicken wings.